Energy-Efficient Communication in the Presence of Synchronization Errors: Proof of Lower Bound in Theorem

 Since $\delta>0$ can be made arbitrarily small, this shows that

 Taking the supremum over all $x^\star\in\mc{X}\setminus \{0\}$ completes the proof of the lower bound in Theorem~\ref{thm:Chat_DMC}. \IEEEQED

-\begin{remark} In the presence of perfect synchronization, the decoder knows exactly where the possible pulses are located, and thus needs to check only $M$ possible pulse positions.
-However, in the proposed scheme, we need to check $M^2$ possible pulse positions due to the lack of synchronization.
-It is this increase from $M$ to $M^2$ hypothesis tests that results in the reduction of rate per unit cost by a factor $2$ compared to the synchronized case. \end{remark}
+\begin{remark} When using pulse-position modulation over a perfectly synchronized channel, the decoder knows exactly where the possible pulses are located, and thus needs to check only $M$ possible pulse positions.
+However, in the proposed scheme for channels with synchronization errors, { the codeword length is set to be of order $\Theta(M^2)$ to combat synchronization errors.
+This translates into the number $\card{\mc{D}_m}$ of possible pulse positions for message $m$ being $\Theta(M)$.
+Thus, the sliding window-decoder needs to check $M^2$ possible pulse positions due to the lack of synchronization.} It is this increase from $M$ to $M^2$ hypothesis tests that results in the reduction of rate per unit cost by a factor $2$ compared to the synchronized case. \end{remark}